 Donatsch works its vineyards as naturally as possible.
 There are no herbicides used and the only spraying is to the vine itself to prevent oidium and rot.
 Compost and manure are used in the vineyard.
 The winery is essentially run according to the phases of the moon.
 Racking, bottling and most other activities are performed according to the lunar cycle.
 Sulfites are used sparingly.

 The Donatsch holdings are distributed among a number of different climats.
 Bovel, east of the village at 650-700 meters, is devoted to muller-thurgau—destined for the tavern’s house white—and pinot blanc, the key component of the house crémant.
 The high acidity from this parcel precludes much else from growing here.

 Today Martin picks completer in November when sugars are high and acids are manageable, like a late-harvest wine.
 He then ferments as he would a chardonnay, in oak.
-The residual sugar left behind (around 5 grams) is naturally balanced by the stubborn acids.
-The net effect is that of an intriguingly textured, dry wine.
+The residual sugar (around 5 grams) is naturally balanced by the stubborn acids.
+The net effect is of an intriguingly textured, dry wine.
 Early examples appear to age very well.

 From Halde we move to the western side of the village and the Frassa parcel where new plantings of chardonnay, pinot blanc and completer are located.
 This is a gently sloping parcel that is more feld than halde.
 Because the grapes from Frassa are generally lower in acid they are often blended with wine from the higher slope.
 Purchased chardonnay grapes to supplement the “Tradition” cuvée come from this area as well.